 GAME DESIGNER

-My name is Linus Jernström, and I'm a technical game designer studying at PlaygroundSquad in Falun, Sweden.
+My name is Linus Jernström, and I'm a game developer based in Dalarna, Sweden.

 With its simplistic voxel aesthetic, Cube World captures the hearts of players with a distinct charm and a profound sense of accomplishment.
 The game's open world design fosters an air of exploration and discovery, making every venture an adventure in its vast, procedurally generated landscape.